workers.md

-👷 Worker Types
+👷 Mastering Asteri Worker Models

-🏗️ Worker Models Overview
+🏗️ Comparative Overview of Worker Models

 1. Synchronous Workers (sync)

-The default worker type.
-It handles one request at a time per worker process. - Best for: CPU-bound tasks, simple applications, or legacy code that isn't thread-safe. - Mechanism: Standard process-based concurrency.
+- Mechanism: Standard process-based concurrency.
 If a request is blocked (e.g., waiting for a database), the entire worker is blocked.

 2. Threaded Workers (gthread)